marioangst/eu_consultations/README.md

 This:
 - extracts text from all files referenced in `data_with_downloads`
 - stores extracted text in lossless Docling JSON format per document at the folder set by stream_out_folder in a sub-directory `docling/` and per consultation at a sub-directory `consultations/`
-- returns a list of `eu_consultations.consultation_data.Consultations` dataclass objects with text and docling JSON attached.
+- returns a list of `eu_consultations.consultation_data.Initiative` dataclass objects with text and docling JSON attached.

 We can save the object, but be aware, it might be quite large: